 Additional Activities and Skills

-Yorkville Public Library Adult Creative Writing Group coordinator
+Yorkville Public Library Adult Creative Writing Group founder and facilitator

 Poetry publications and awards